-The 30th of April 2019 was a day of celebration and a historical day for the Programme of Biomedical Laboratory Science and KP.
-This day the highly respected Professor Sam El-Osta from Epigenetics in Human and Health Disease Laboratory, Department of Diabetes, Monash University in Melbourne, Australia accepted – as the first person ever at KP – the title “Honorary Associate”.
+The 30th of April 2019 was a day of celebration and a historical day for the Programme of Biomedical Laboratory Science (BLS) and KP University College Copenhagen.
+This day the highly respected Professor Sam El-Osta from Epigenetics in Human and Health Disease Laboratory, Department of Diabetes, Monash University, Australia was appointed a position with the title “Honorary Associate”.

 Professor Sam El-Osta’s profound professionalism, dedication, and passion for the Monash-KP student intern program is one of the many reasons.
 The El-Osta research group offers training and mentorship to BLS interns of exceptional high technical research standard far beyond their duty of care, providing the interns a life and career changing experience.

 The partnership evolved also to include research cooperation with Steno Diabetes Center Copenhagen (SDCC) with skilled biomedical laboratory interns as a link between the research groups in Melbourne and Copenhagen.
 BLS intern Anne Jørgensen was the first in 2018.
 During 2019 and 2020, the El-Osta and Rossing research group shared another skilled BLS intern who analyzed Danish samples from the SDCC PROFIL Diabetes Registry in the Human Epigenetics Laboratory in Melbourne.

 Professor Sam El-Osta’s remarkable contribution to education, training and research in Denmark is recognized by Danish Diabetes Academy (DDA) by funding a visiting professorship at SDCC during 2022 and 2023: